 Referenced documents which are not found to be publicly available in the expected location might be found at https://docbox.etsi.org/Reference/.

-Note: While any hyperlinks included in this clause were valid at the time of publication, ETSI cannot guarantee their long term validity.
+NOTE: While any hyperlinks included in this clause were valid at the time of publication, ETSI cannot guarantee their long term validity.

 The following referenced documents are necessary for the application of the present document.